Oceane237/PP8/README.md

 #### Reflection Question

 * **What is the difference between redirecting to stdin and explicitly opening a file with `fopen`?**
+<summary>Redirecting to stdin is simpler and shell-driven, ideal for quick tests or stream processing.
+Using fopen() gives explicit control within your program, which is essential for more complex or user-defined file operations.</summary>
 ---

 ### Task 5: Caesar Cipher & Prototype Asymmetric XOR Cipher